scipr-lab/libsnark/README.md

      Rely on a minimum amount of external libraries (at the cost of some functionality).
      In particular, do not rely on boost::program_options and libprocps.

+*   `make NO_GTEST=1`

+     Do not link against GTest. gadgetlib2 tutorial and test suite won't be compiled if this option is enabled.

 *   `make MULTICORE=1`

      Enable parallelized execution of the ppzkSNARK generator and prover, using OpenMP.